aman29april/se-challenge-payroll/README.md

 ### Assumptions
 * Upload CSV file will be in correct format and there is no validation on csv rows.
 * If csv contains zero records, I am still saving reference of the file in the system, so another csv with same report id can't be uploaded.
+* Once CSV is uploaded, wages will be calculated based on current group rates.
+If in future group rates change, old entries will have wages as per previous rates.

 ### Features
 1. Upload a CSV file containing data on the number of hours worked per day per employee